-Although our Common Stock is listed for trading on the NASDAQ Capital Market, our securities are currently relatively thinly traded.
+Although our Common Stock is listed for trading on the NASDAQ Capital Market, our securities historically were relatively thinly traded.
 Our current solvency concerns could serve to exacerbate the thin trading of our securities.
 For example, mandatory sales of our Common Stock by institutional holders could be triggered if an investment in our Common Stock no longer satisfies their investment standards and guidelines as a result of the solvency concerns.
 Accordingly, it may be difficult to sell shares of Common Stock quickly without significantly depressing the value of the stock.
 Unless we are successful in developing continued investor interest in our stock, sales of our stock could continue to result in major fluctuations in the price of the stock.
-Moreover, our stock price has generally been declining for the last 24 months.